daria-stepanova/Capsaspora/README.md

 ## 9. System requirements

 ### For model simulation:
-* [Chaste webpage](https://chaste.github.io/docs/) that can be installed directly on Ubuntu or via [Docker](https://docs.docker.com/get-started/get-docker/) on MacOS and Windows.
+* Chaste can be installed directly on Ubuntu or via [Docker](https://docs.docker.com/get-started/get-docker/) on MacOS and Windows.
 For the detailed information, we refer to the official [Chaste webpage](https://chaste.github.io/docs/).

 The present code has been tested on Ubuntu 20.04.6 with Chaste 2021.1 and the following dependencies:
 * PETSC 3.6.2